newaetech/chipwhisperer/docs/source/firmware.rst

     meaning it is effectively impossible to "brick" your ChipWhisperer device by updating or erasing its firmware.

-.. warning:: This page only concerns firmware for ChipWhisperer scopes
-    and FPGA boards like the CW310 or CW305, not for integrated targets or CW308 target boards

-.. warning:: This update method for updating firmware only works
-    for ChipWhisperer 5.6 and newer.
-    For ChipWhisperer versions earlier than 5.6, see :ref:`api-scope-update`.

 *************************
 Checking Firmware Version
 *************************